Atlanta ENT, Sinus & Allergy Associates, P.C.

 Board Certified Otolaryngologist & Allergy, Asthma, & Immunology Specialists located in Sandy Springs & Executive Park, Atlanta, GA

 Asthma is a common childhood disorder that often continues into adulthood.
-If you have asthma and want to manage it more effectively, Ramie A. Tritt, MD, and Gregg R. Sachs, DO, of Atlanta ENT, Sinus & Allergy Associates, P.C. can help.
-They are board-certified otolaryngologists who have extensive experience in treating patients by addressing the cause of your asthma attacks and using advanced therapies like biologics.
-Call one of their two offices in Atlanta, Georgia, today to find out more or schedule a consultation using the online booking form.
+If you have asthma and want to manage it more effectively, Ramie A. Tritt, MD, of Atlanta ENT, Sinus & Allergy Associates, P.C. can help.
+He is a board-certified otolaryngologist who has extensive experience in treating patients by addressing the cause of your asthma attacks and using advanced therapies like biologics.
+Call one of his two offices in Atlanta, Georgia, today to find out more or schedule a consultation using the online booking form.

 Asthma is a chronic disorder affecting the airways in your lungs.
 If you have asthma, the walls of these airways become swollen and inflamed, which makes them highly sensitive.